sonapraneeth-a/sonapraneeth-gatsby-themes/ISSUES.md

 - demo/bio

   - [ ] Update image for author bio in demos
+  - [ ] warn Warning: componentWillUpdate has been renamed, and is not recommended for use.
+See https://fb.me/react-async-component-lifecycle-hooks for details.

 - demo/blog

   - [ ] Update image for blog cover in demos
+  - [ ] warn Warning: componentWillUpdate has been renamed, and is not recommended for use.
+See https://fb.me/react-async-component-lifecycle-hooks for details.

 - demo/project

   - [ ] Update image for project cover in demos
+  - [ ] warn Warning: componentWillUpdate has been renamed, and is not recommended for use.
+See https://fb.me/react-async-component-lifecycle-hooks for details.

 - demo/profile

   - [x] Error: Unable to find plugin "@sonapraneeth/gatsby-theme-profile".
 Perhaps you need to install its package?
     - Need to add empty file as specified in main
+    - warn Warning: componentWillUpdate has been renamed, and is not recommended for use.
+See https://fb.me/react-async-component-lifecycle-hooks for details.

+- demo/all
+  - [ ] warn Warning: componentWillUpdate has been renamed, and is not recommended for use.
+See https://fb.me/react-async-component-lifecycle-hooks for details.